shubhit7/shubhit7/README.md

   </a>
 </p>

-Feel free to reach out to me via email or LinkedIn.
+Feel free to reach out to me via LinkedIn or Email.
 Let's create something amazing together!

 <br/>